What Is a Broker Assistant?

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics lists broker assistants under the category of financial clerks, which includes a wide variety of positions and is projected to see 9% growth between 2016 and 2026.
-The sub-category of 'brokerage clerks' is expected to see 5% growth during that same decade.
+The U.S. Bureau of Labor Statistics lists broker assistants under the category of financial clerks, which includes a wide variety of positions and is projected to see 5% growth between 2018 and 2028.
+The sub-category of 'brokerage clerks' is also expected to see 5% growth during that same decade.
 This slower rate is due to technological advances that increase productivity, which in turn slow demand for brokerage clerks.

 If you're interested in working as a broker assistant, you also might want to learn more about the following careers: